 - Do most of your relationships involve you giving more than you receive?

-It can happen due to different reasons.
+People develop self-sacrifice tendencies due to different reasons.
 Here are some of them.

-You Were Forced into the Habit by Circumstances
+You were forced into the habit by circumstances

 Helping others even when you’re sacrificing yourself makes you feel good.
 You feel like you’ve fulfilled or added to their life.
 Most importantly, you feel like a “good person.”
 And when you focus on your own needs, you often feel selfish, guilty, and self-centered.

-Fear of Confrontation or Upsetting Others
+Fear of confrontation or upsetting others

 Remember you don’t have to give up the things you love to be worthy.
 Although giving up the need to self-sacrifice is challenging, it’s not impossible.
 There are several things you can do to ensure you don’t neglect yourself or others when they need you.
 Consider these tips.

 Setting boundaries isn’t building walls to keep others out.
-It’s a way of safeguarding your wellbeing.
+It’s a way of safeguarding your well-being.
 When you identify your physical and emotional limits, you can tell when you’re being drained.
 Take some time to monitor your emotions.
 When do you feel hurt, overwhelmed, resentful, or angry when helping others?

 If you’re feeling this way, chances are some boundaries are being crossed.
 Set some limits and follow through to ensure you’re only helping within your capabilities and not sacrificing yourself.

 Figure out what you’d like to achieve and put that at the top of your priority list.
 If others’ needs also fit in, you can help.
 But never do it to the detriment of your own happiness.
 You should also make sure that sacrificing yourself for others doesn’t become a habit.